Hardwood Glory: A Life of John Wooden

 Barbara Olenyik Morrow

 Welcome!
-I am a writer of books for young people - in preschool through high school.
+I write books for audiences ranging from preschoolers to adults.
 I love history, and my books often delve into historical topics.
 I write both fiction and nonfiction.

 I invite you to scroll through these pages to get to know me and my books a little better.